-This includes narrative text (text that is part of principal photography) and burn-in text (text that has been added in post-production).
+SDH streams should not subtitle any redundant on-screen text.
+This applies to both narrative text (text that is part of principal photography) and burn-in text (text that has been added in post-production).
 If the English text is understood in FR-CA, no need to add a subtitle.
-For example, "parking" would be understood so it would be redundant to add that sub.
+For example, "parking" would be understood; as a result, it would be redundant to add that subtitle.